entando/entando-docs/vuepress/docs/v7.0/docs/getting-started/concepts-overview.md

 ### How to Check Ingresses in My Cluster

-#### Using the Openshift Dashboard
+#### Using the OpenShift Dashboard

-On the Openshift dashboard, ingresses are not exposed directly as pods and deployments.
+On the OpenShift dashboard, ingresses are not exposed directly as pods and deployments.
 The dashboard provides direct access to the ingress routes under the `Applications` → `Routes` menu.

 ![Routes panel](./img/openshift-routes-panel.png)